 The said Treaty will enter into force with respect to the Kingdom in Europe at a later date.

-The Benelux countries are members of the Madrid Agreement, of the Madrid Protocol and of the European Community.
+The Benelux countries are members of the Madrid Agreement, of the Madrid Protocol and of the European Union.

 The application is filed at the Benelux Office for Intellectual Property in The Hague.

 Multiple-class applications are possible.

 Foreign applicants do not need a local trademark attorney as long as they have an address for service in a member state of the European Union (EU) or the European Economic Area (EEA).